hakerdefo/hakerdefo.github.io/_posts/2023-01-19-persistent-network-interfaces-names-debian.md

 ```

-Of course, you'll need to change <code>b4:96:91:14:ae:5a</code> and <code>internal0</code> above with the MAC address of the interface you are configuring and the new persistent name you have given to it.
+Of course, you'll need to change <code>b4:96:91:14:ae:5a</code> and <code>internal0</code> above with the MAC address of the interface you are configuring and the new persistent name you wish to give to it.

 Save the file and reboot the machine.
-Reboot is essential here to make this changes effective.
+Reboot is essential here for these changes to take effect.

 I hope this will be of help to a soul or two out there.